FlaviaTG/BioPopWork/README.md

 This alignment could take 9 hours per sample.
 You could do many alignments jobs per sample to run simultaneously or a loop to make one by one.
 See example job `Job-FastqC.sh`

-### Explore header of your fastq file
+### Explore the header of your fastq file
-Look into the platform ID and the individuals barcode used for the sequencing.
+Look into the platform ID and the individual barcode used for the sequencing.

 ```
 for i in *.fastq.gz; do zcat $i | head -n 4 | grep '@'; done